-Licensed Settings are settings in which four or more individuals reside and are licensed as Personal Care Homes (reference 55 PA Code Chapter 2600).
+Licensed Settings are settings in which four or more individuals reside and are licensed as Personal Care Homes (reference 55 Pa.
+Code Chapter 2600) or Assisted Living Community HealthChoices Agreement Effective January 1,2017

+Residences (reference 55 Pa.
+Code Chapter 2800).
 Unlicensed settings are provider owned, rented/leased or operated settings with no more than three residents.

 Residential Habilitation services are provided for up to 24 hours a day.
 Residential Habilitation includes supports that assist participants with acquiring, retaining, and improving the self-help, socialization, and adaptive skills necessary to reside successfully in the community.
 These services are individually tailored supports that can include activities in environments designed to foster the acquisition of skills, appropriate behavior, greater independence and personal choice.
 Supports include cueing, on-site modeling of behavior, and/or assistance in developing or maintaining maximum independent functioning in community living activities, including domestic and leisure activities.
 Residential Habilitation also includes community integration, personal assistance services and night-time assistance.
-This includes any necessary assistance in performing activities of daily living (i.e., bathing, dressing, eating, mobility, and toileting) and instrumental activities of daily living living (i.e., cooking, housework, and shopping).
+This includes any necessary assistance in performing activities of daily living (i.e., bathing, dressing, eating, mobility, and toileting) and instrumental activities of daily living (i.e., cooking, housework, and shopping).